 - Students with an appointment of 0.33 Full-Time Equivalent (FTE) or higher will automatically receive a Graduate Tuition Fellowship that pays resident and non-resident tuition and the student services fee (no more than 15 attempted hours per semester) for all attempted hours each semester during which the qualifying assistantship is held until a maximum level of support has been received. - University funded in-state tuition support will be limited to 110% of the number of hours required for a graduate degree.
 Exceptions to this limit can be provided with documentation of the academic need and demonstration of good stewardship of the support already provided, with the approval of the graduate dean.
 Students may keep up with the amount of support available to them by logging onto the Graduate Tuition Fellowship System (GTUFS).
 This online system is useful to graduate assistants for keeping a record of the support used and remaining.
 Students are charged a Graduate Assistant Enrollment fee each semester in which their fellowship is used. - To be on assistantship, a graduate student must be registered for at least one-credit hour course (but not more than 15 hours) during each academic term of the assistantship.
-This policy includes summer semester. - To be on assistantship, a graduate student must satisfy the minimum course load specifications and be making satisfactory progress toward the degree. - All graduate students receiving an assistantship will be evaluated annually by their supervisor(s) and the head of the department.
-The evaluation form may be found in the Appendix. - International graduate students on F1 visas cannot hold a greater than 50 percent work appointment.
+This policy includes summer semester. - To be on assistantship, a graduate student must satisfy the minimum course load specifications and be making satisfactory progress toward the degree. - All graduate students receiving an assistantship will be evaluated annually by their supervisor(s) and the head of the School. - International graduate students on F1 visas cannot hold a greater than 50 percent work appointment.
 International graduate students on F2 visas cannot hold a work appointment.
 Rules for summer terms are different.
 Please check with the International Education office in Hargis Hall. - Graduate students may hold multiple assistantships and the assistantships may come from different units on campus, but together they cannot add up to more than a 100 percent appointment.
-Multiple assistantships for international graduate students cannot add up to more than a 50 percent work appointment.
+Multiple assistantships for international graduate students cannot add up to more than a 50 percent work appointment. - Graduate assistants who have received a 0.33 FTE or higher assistantship for two consecutive semesters of a given academic year and are not on assistantship for the third semester will receive tuition support during the corresponding third semester.